 Love, Don’t Threaten

-The approach we need to take both with our words and our actions is not judgement but grace.
+The approach we need to take both with our words and our actions is not judgment but grace.
 Especially with those that are different than us.
 Lead with grace, lead with love.

 That’s the message of the Gospel.
-That we are more loved then we have dared dream, even though we are more sinful that we could have realize.
+That we are more loved then we have dared dream, even though we are more sinful than we could possibly realize.
 That’s not a threat, that’s good news.

 Focus on the Injustice People Face Now

 Christians have flipped Jesus’ approach.
 We focus on warning people that if they don’t repent then they will go to hell.
 But we spend little time on helping people out of the literal hell they are currently living in.
 We’ve taken the good news and turned it into a warning; you better believe what I do or else… Rather than offering grace and showing our love and care for people in their current circumstances.

 Jesus met with many people that were outcasts that the religious leaders refused to associate with.
 Rather than ignore them, Jesus went to them.
 He listened to their stories, had compassion on them, and showed them grace.

 It saddens me that the church is largely known for standing against many social justice issues.
 It saddens me, even more, when the church outright refuses to even associate with people behind the issues.
 How can we justify throwing someone standing for justice under the bus because we don’t like their issue?
 When did we become so sure of ourselves that our views are right and everyone else is wrong?

 When there’s a people group saying Hey!
 We’re feeling opposed to how ignorant is it for Christians to respond.
 Yeah… You’re not.